siderolabs/talos/website/content/v1.11/reference/cli.md

   -i, --insecure                                                 apply the config using the insecure (encrypted with no auth) maintenance service
   -m, --mode auto, interactive, no-reboot, reboot, staged, try   apply config mode (default auto) -n, --nodes strings                                            target the specified nodes
+      --siderov1-keys-dir string                                 The path to the SideroV1 auth PGP keys directory.
+Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
+Only valid for Contexts that use SideroV1 auth.
       --talosconfig string                                       The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
       --timeout duration                                         the config will be rolled back after specified timeout (if try mode is selected) (default 1m0s)
 ```